Cottage Food Laws in Utah

 Do I need a food handler permit in Utah?

-Running a cottage food business in Utah?
+Running a bakery in Utah?

 BakeOnyx handles orders, recipes, pricing, and customers — so you can focus on baking.